Prevent Friction Loss in Fire Hoses

 However, these methods will result in decreased flow, which could hamper your efforts.

-Finally, friction loss decreases as hose quality increases.
+Finally, friction loss in fire hoses decreases as hose quality increases.
 High-quality fire hose will contain a smoother lining and finer weave than aged hose.
 With less for the water to “rub” up against, there will be less friction.
 The smoother the hose, the less friction loss there will be.

 Fire hose from Rawhide Fire Hose is top-quality hose that can improve your friction loss and allow for more efficient firefighting.
 Whether you choose single-jacket or double-jacket fire hose, fire engine booster hose, or any other kind of fire hose, Rawhide offers hose with superior strength and wear.